I visited The Devonshire Arms at Beeley in June; my room, called Water Cum Jolly Dale, cost £199 with breakfast included.

 The pretty pub is sat on the banks of Beeley Brook at the southern end of Chatsworth Park in the tranquil village of Beeley, Derbyshire.
-The village was created as an estate village for the employees of the Duke of Devonshire.
-Still to this day some residents work at nearby Chatsworth.
+Beeley was created as an estate village for the employees of the Duke of Devonshire, and still to this day some residents work at nearby Chatsworth.

-If you are after a lengthier stroll you could embark on the Derwent Valley Heritage Trail, you’ll know you are in the countryside from the inner peace you feel not to mention honesty boxes and packs of eggs at £1.20 for 6 outside local homes.
-If you’d rather stay put, the rooms are so lovely you’ll enjoy staying in or pop out to the well groomed pub garden.
+If you are after a lengthier stroll you could embark on the Derwent Valley Heritage Trail; you’ll know you are in the countryside from the inner peace you feel, not to mention honesty boxes and packs of eggs at £1.20 for six outside local homes.
+If you’d rather stay put, the rooms are so lovely you’ll enjoy staying in or pop out to the well-groomed pub garden.

 Décor and vibe

-In 1726 The Devonshire Arms at Beeley started life as three separate cottages but in 1747 they were joined to form one inn.
-When people travelled by coach from London to the Peaks, Beeley served as an ideal resting spot for the horses and Charles Dickens was one of the many distinguished guests who frequented the 18th century inn.
-Nowadays of course you arrive by car but once in situ the rest of your countryside exploring can be done on foot.
+The Devonshire Arms at Beeley started life in 1726 as three separate cottages, but in 1747 they were joined to form a single inn.
+When people travelled by coach from London to the Peaks, Beeley served as an ideal resting spot for the horses – indeed, Charles Dickens was one of the many distinguished guests who frequented the 18th-century inn.
+Nowadays of course you arrive by car, but once in situ the rest of your countryside exploring can be done on foot.

-The inn retains its 18th century character with a stone walled interior, wooden beamed ceiling and rustic wooden tables and chairs; the ideal place to be idle after a day walking, with a local craft ale, choice of over 20 gins or a warm beverage in hand.
+The inn retains its 18th-century character with a stone-walled interior, beamed ceiling and rustic wooden tables and chairs; the ideal place to be idle after a day walking, with a local craft ale, a choice of over 20 gins or a warm beverage in hand.
 Expect a roaring fire in the winter and year-long romantic scenic views from the windows that change with the season.
 There is a covered garden terrace if you prefer to be outside.

 Services and facilities